-Commonly mistaken as a condition itself, tinnitus is actually a symptom of an underlying problem that may include ear injury, hearing loss, or a circulatory system disorder.
-Though not usually serious, tinnitus can get worse with age and can be quite bothersome to those who suffer from it.
+Commonly mistaken as a condition itself, Tinnitus is actually a symptom of an underlying problem that may include ear injury, hearing loss, or a circulatory system disorder.
+Though not usually serious, Tinnitus can get worse with age and can be quite bothersome to those who suffer from it.

-If you occasionally or frequently hear a buzzing, ringing, or humming in your ear, you may have tinnitus.
+If you occasionally or frequently hear a buzzing, ringing, or humming in your ear, you may have Tinnitus.